Julian Hotel is a National Historic Site opened in 1887 in north San Diego County; (c) Soul Of America

 Town of Julian

-DESCRIPTION: Gold Rush town where many African Americans lived during the 1800s; Coleman River is named after Fred Coleman, an African American that discovered gold in the town
+DESCRIPTION: Gold Rush town where many African Americans lived during the 1800s.
+Coleman River is named after Fred Coleman, an African American who discovered gold in the town.

 ADDRESS: Julian, CA MAP